sid-1998/Face-Detection-and-Recognition/README.md

 # Face-Recognition
-Face recognition using OpenCV, Haarcascade and KNN
+Face detction and recognition using OpenCV, Haarcascade and KNN

 ## Usage
 ### To detect faces from images